 Please remember the original uses of the word re'shiyth #7225: "beginning and chief (as in first)."
 It is not being used substantively here as a denominator of something else or is a nuance allowed.
 It is clearly being used in its original intent as "beginning" not some modern Hebrew "best" usage.
-And do not let anyone insert the wrong translations for the process: #7114 cut-off and #7102 beaten powder/flour to achieve the goal of their personal agenda.
+And do not let anyone insert the wrong translations for the process: #7114 cut-off and #7225 beginning to achieve the goal of their personal agenda.